 Shipping costs are a significant expense in the operation of the Company's business.
 The Company has a long-term contract with Airborne Express for shipment of its products under which the Company believes it has negotiated favorable shipping rates.
 The Company generally invoices customers for shipping and handling charges.
 There can be no assurance that the full cost, including any future increases in the cost, of commercial delivery services can be passed on to the Company's customers, which could have a material adverse effect on the Company's financial position, results of operations and cash flows.
-In addition, the current shipping rates under the Airborne Express contract are subject to renegotiation in 1999, and there can be no assurance that such renegotiated rates will continue to be as favorable to the Company, which could have a material adverse effect on the Company's financial position, results of operations, results of operations, which could have a material adverse effect.
+In addition, the current shipping rates under the Airborne Express contract are subject to renegotiation in 1999, and there can be no assurance that such renegotiated rates will continue to be as favorable to the Company, which could have a material adverse effect on the Company's financial position, results of operation, results of operations, which could have a material adverse effect on the Company's financial position in 1999, and there can be no assurance that such renegotiated rates will continue to be as favorable to the Company, which could have a material adverse effect on the Company's financial position, results of operations and cash flows.
+See ''Business - Distribution'' and ''Business - Marketing and Sales.''